-- (1) The public shall have access to all court records except as restricted by federal law, state law, court rule, court order, or case law. - (2) Information from an official juvenile offender court record shall not be displayed on a publicly accessible website.
-The only exception to this rule is if the website is accessed from a physical county clerk's office location. - (3) Each court by action of a majority of the judges may from time to time make and amend local rules governing access to court records not inconsistent with this rule. - (4) A fee may not be charged to view court records at the courthouse.
+(1) The public shall have access to all court records except as restricted by federal law, state law, court rule, court order, or case law.

+(2) Each court by action of a majority of the judges may from time to time make and amend local rules governing access to court records not inconsistent with this rule.

+(3) A fee may not be charged to view court records at the courthouse.